Turkey Wild Rice Soup – a cozy and comforting cold-weather soup that is packed with flavor!

 Description

-A delicious and flavorful turkey wild rice soup recipe that is dairy-free and gluten-free!
+Turkey Wild Rice Soup – A delicious and flavorful turkey wild rice soup recipe that is dairy-free and gluten-free!

 Ingredients

-- 1–2 Tablespoons avocado oil
+- 1–2 tablespoons olive or avocado oil

-- 2 Teaspoons garlic, minced
+- 2 teaspoons garlic, minced

 - pinch of salt